marcransome/pond/README.md

 $ bash -c "$(curl https://raw.githubusercontent.com/marcransome/pond/main/manpages/install.sh)"
 ```

-To install the matching version of the man page for your `pond` installation, replace the branch name `main` in the above URLs with the semantic version number (use `pond --version` to obtain the version string).
+To install the man page corresponding to a specific version of `pond`, replace the branch name `main` in the above URLs with the semantic version number (use `pond --version` to obtain the version string).

 ### Viewing the man page online